faisitalia/OpenMed-PoC/README.md

 Note that you have also to install gcc the build chain in the servers since when you run the `npm install` it will try to build some C++ code.

-Also you need root access: the server binds to port `443` so you have to run it with `sudo`.
+## Client only

+You can also do `npm run dev` to put it in continous development mode.

+Note that the `localhost:5000` works for local development but not for conferencing.

+To enable conferencing you have to run also the server from a website with a DNS name and SSL certificates, providing also Websockets.

-## Client
+## Client and Server

 First, build and setup the client.